interdisciplinary innovation consulting

-I am Chief Curator at SciArt Center, a leading international organization dedicated to fostering the convergence of science, art, and technology.
-I have curated and executed 14 exhibitions, and collaboratively founded an annual international conference, contributed to the production of 30 print publications, helped establish residency and micro-grant programs, and earned placements in leading publications including The New York Times & Forbes.
+I am the strategic advisor to the Executive Director of SciArt Center, a leading international organization dedicated to fostering the convergence of science, art, and technology.
+I collaboratively founded an annual international science and art conference, contributed to the production of 30 print publications, helped establish residency and micro-grant programs, earned placements in leading publications including The New York Times & Forbes, and curated and managed 14 exhibitions.

 I advise Pennsylvania College of Art & Design on strategic direction and develop interdisciplinary programming at the intersection of science, technology, art and entrepreneurship.
 Previously as Gallery Director, I curated and executed 17 exhibitions, artist panel talks, board programs, and city-wide First Friday events.